Suyog7130/suyog7130.github.io/content/pages/research.md

   - /research/
 ---

-My PhD research focus on gravitational-wave astrophysics.
+My PhD research focuses on gravitational-wave astrophysics, specifically modelling theoretical approximations for gravitational waveforms.
 Over the past few years, I have broadly worked on computational astrophysics and data analysis.
 Below is a brief description and summary of my research interests.
 Some projects have their own pages.

 ---